 This is a traditional Buddhist temple with stunning pagodas.
 The architecture of mainland reflects deeper and more earthly tones.
 It’s a lovely and stark contrast to the Autumn leaves.

-How to get there from Nara Station: When you exit the station, make a left onto the main road Sanjo Dori.
+How to get there: From Nara Station, make a left onto the main road Sanjo Dori.
 Walk down the road for about 12 minutes and follow the signs.
 Make a left into the grounds.
 Or if you’re tech savvy, use this address: Kōfuku-ji, 48 Noboriojicho, Nara, Nara Prefecture.

 Off the beaten path is this little temple.
 It’s a bit of a long walk to se it, but totally worth it.
 Inside are twelve Japanese generals that protect the Buddha and candles are lit for blessings.
 It was originally built as a getaway for an emperor suffering from an eye ailment.
 It’s a great resting place after a long day and the peaceful grounds help rejuvenate you.